 This guide is best followed from on the device you intend to use for navigation.
-All of the app links should take you directly to the App Store so you can simply click install.
+All of the app links should take you directly to the Google Play app store so you can simply click install.
 Where available I have provided the links to the free trial version so that you can try before you buy.